 If I stand how do I promote my candidacy?

-There are a number of ways in which you can put yourself in front of the membership during your election campaign.
+There are a number of ways in which you can put yourself in front of the members and affiliates during your election campaign.

 There is the traditional manifesto which will outline your policies, thoughts and aspirations for both the role you are nominated for and the Institute.
 This should not be a CV but a formal written document which grasps your key objectives and aims.
 Alongside this, you can create a profile which showcases you as a person, captures your personality and strengths and puts across the real you to people who do not know you and want to know more about the person seeking election.